alpacathunder1/gpuhost/README.md

-this is my desktop/gaming/gpu/vfio/windows11/parsec hypervisor box
+this is my desktop/gaming/gpu/vfio/windows11/hypervisor box

 ## Things not covered by this (yet)